 Robert Durst Murder House

-Writer and mob daughter Susan Berman was found murdered execution-style at her Beverly Hills house (1527 Benedict Canyon Dr, Beverly Hills, CA 90210) on Dec.
+Writer and mob daughter Susan Berman was found murdered execution-style at her Beverly Hills house (1527 Benedict Canyon Dr, Beverly Hills 90210) on Dec.
 23, 2000.
 The case remained unsolved until HBO aired the 2015 documentary, The Jinx: The Life and Deaths of Robert Durst.
 The six-part miniseries gained notoriety when Robert Durst was arrested on first-degree murder charges the day before its finale aired.

 Sierra Madre Pioneer Cemetery